Courtney1709/HyperionDev-Task-portfolio/README.md

 This is a Capstone Project and is about a basic form of Natural Language Processing (NLP) - Sentiment Analysis.
 For this project/task I was required to use a recurrent neural network in Keras to classify book reviews as either positive or negative

-The purpose of this project is to teach our neural network to recognise the distinction between negative and positive reviews and be able to classify each review correctly.
+The purpose of this project is to teach the neural network to recognise the distinction between negative and positive reviews and be able to classify each review correctly.
 This task made use of real world data.

 This was broken down in the following setps: